afirth/blog.camunda.org/content/post/2019/05/camunda-bpm-7110-alpha4-released.md

 It is also possible to deploy your own password policy.
 More information on that can be found in the [user guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/password-policy/).

-## Tasklist: Case-Insensetive Task Querys
+## Tasklist: Case-Insensitive Task Queries
 In the last Alpha, we introduced a new API to filter task variables caseinsensetively.
 Camunda Tasklist now makes use of this feature when searching for specific tasks.
 After adding a variable  filter to your search, a widget will appear.
 Using the checkboxes, you can configure how you want the variable names and values to be handled.

 {{< figure src="variable_filters.png" alt="Variable Filter View">}}